Slug-Boi/cocommit/README.md

 ```
 opt explained:
 ex -> excludes the given author for all and negation commands
+group -> groups an author which can then be called as an argument to add all people from that group.
+An author can be a part of multiple groups

 # Why?
 Writing co-authors onto commits can be pretty tedious so automating this process as a simple shell alias is a lot nicer